 The current approach to finding experts usually relies on an organization’s “go-to” list, or finding local coaches and trainers who have a background in a certain skill set, such as “management” or “communication”.
 Yet one of the reasons behind failed employee development plans can be traced to the “elements” problem discussed above: Certain skills should be taught on a granular level.

+Locating the right, qualified experts for your employees’ specific skill gaps is critical in developing effective employee development plans.
 Each employee should receive instruction from an expert in the specific skill that they require.
 If “managing sales employees” is the targeted skill, then the expert should address this exact area.

 It may be necessary for an organization to leave their comfort zone and find these types of specific experts.
 This move is highly practical in today’s market, where required skills frequently change.
 And today, with online platforms that connect organizations to qualified, highly-vetted experts, companies can more easily find the relevant coach, expert, or trainer to help fill a specific employees’ gaps.